-• Dates and times matter (and witnesses often disagree about them).
-It is very helpful to make a list of dates and times so you can easily understand the flow of events and to determine if any inconsistencies exist.

-Developing a Theory and Theme: Your case theory and theme determine the story that your side tells as a team.
+- Dates and times matter (and witnesses often disagree about them).
+It is very helpful to make a list of dates and times so you can easily understand the flow of events and to determine if any inconsistencies exist. - Developing a Theory and Theme: Your case theory and theme determine the story that your side tells as a team.
 A case theory is a summary of how the facts support your side.
 Everything else your team does should depend upon the theory you choose.

 Mock trial is about being a compelling storyteller.
-An attorney's challenge is to present her or his case in a way that judges will understand, remember, and believe.
+Attorneys are challenged to present their case in a way that judges will understand, remember, and believe.
 A good attorney takes complicated sets of facts and presents them in a simple, coherent, memorable way.
 A good witness relays the facts into a fully-realized narrative.
 Judges may struggle to remember all of the facts and details.
 They may forget how all of the evidence fits together.
 It is the job of your attorneys and witnesses to weave the case facts into a storyline that is both easy to follow and compelling.

 As an example, let's look at the fictional case of State v.
 Perry: a child named Bailey Reynolds was kidnapped against her will, and a family friend named Tyler Perry was arrested and tried for the crime.
+(The championship round of this 2006 case can be viewed for free on AMTA's YouTube channel, and an outline of the video is available as an Appendix at the end of this Handbook.)
 We will use this example in many places in the Handbook.
 Here is a viable Prosecution theory for that case: